-We will now address scientific information that strongly promotes child welfare based on recently expanded understanding of the importance of the epigenome during the formative period of childhood with emphasis on long term consequences, including a brief analysis of a report entitled "Working Paper no. 10," produced by the National Scientific Council on the Developing Child, located at Harvard University.38 The biological life of the fetus begins with the fertilization of the ovum at which time the haploid genetic factors located in the ovum and sperm, become fused forming a zygote, reestablishing the full diploid compliment of DNA, that together will determine the new individual's genotype.
-It is well-established that epigenomes are functional during the intrauterine gestational period that are exacerbating to the nationwide epidemics of both type II diabetes^{42,43} and obesity39 which are metabolically intertwined.
-The personal life of the child will begin at birth, at which time the environmental input will suddenly greatly expand and with it a concomitant increased potential for environmental mediated epigenetic action.^{40,41}
+We will now address scientific information that strongly promotes child welfare based on recently expanded understanding of the importance of the epigenome during the formative period of childhood with emphasis on long term consequences.
+This topic is addressed in the report entitled "Working Paper no. 10," produced by the National Scientific Council on the Developing Child, located at Harvard University.39

+The biological life of the fetus begins with the fertilization of the ovum at which time the haploid genetic factors located in the ovum and sperm, become fused forming a zygote, reestablishing the full diploid compliment of DNA, that will determine the new individual's genotype.

+It is well-established that epigenomes function during the intrauterine gestational period.
+For example, elevated blood glucose levels present in the pre-diabetic and diabetic pregnant mother are transmitted across the placental boundary resulting in increased stimulation of the fetal pancreas to produce insulin and increased growth hormone.
+These epigenetic factors are contributing to the exacerbation of the nationwide epidemics of both type II diabetes^{40,41} and obesity42 which are metabolically intertwined.
+The personal life of the child will begin at birth, at which time the environmental input will suddenly greatly expand and with it a concomitant increased potential for an environmentally mediated epigenetic action.^{43,44}

-A. Potential life-long benefits from positive epigenetic environment during childhood
+A. Potential lifelong benefits from a positive epigenetic environment during childhood

 "...
 [A] bad environment can very effectively spoil an excellent inheritance, at least during the younger years of life.
-Good social environment and proper education are indispensable soil and atmosphere for getting the most out of a good inheritance."44
+Good social environment and proper education are indispensable soil and atmosphere for getting the most out of a good inheritance."45

 Environmental epigenetic factors can be both positive and negative.
-Rich learning experiences can permanently affect brain function in a young child by associating learning with a pleasant and positive experience resulting in the child recognizing a lifelong learning experience as both pleasant and deeply satisfying.45
+Rich learning experiences can permanently affect brain function in a young child by associating learning with a pleasant and positive experience resulting in the child recognizing a lifelong learning experience as both pleasant and deeply satisfying.